Blogs/MVP Development/What’s the First Step in App Development? Prototype or MVP Development or Proof of Concept (PoC)

 How to build an MVP?

-Outsource to a good MVP development agency - Building a solid MVP would require a mix of experts - backend developers, frontend developers, designers, product managers, project managers, and Quality analysts.
+Outsource to a good MVP development service- Building a solid MVP would require a mix of experts - backend developers, frontend developers, designers, product managers, project managers, and Quality analysts.
 If you were to hire all of these experts, it could take you a few months to even get started.
 Working with the right outsourcing partner, helps you build the best MVP possible at the best cost.
 You can learn more about F22 Labs’ MVP development services here.

 Hire a CTO - If you do not have a background in software engineering, it’s recommended to hire a CTO or get a friend with a background in software engineering to oversee your MVP development as a consultant till you’re able to hire a full-time CTO.
 It’s quite unlikely that the CTO can build the entire product themselves (though such ninjas do exist, we have some on our team as well), so the CTO would be helpful in picking the right outsourced team and collaborating with them on the MVP development.